arangodb/docs/3.5/graphs-general-graphs-management.md

 {% endarangoshexample %}
 {% include arangoshexample.html id=examplevar script=script result=result %}

-Modify a graph definition at runtime
+Modify a Graph definition at runtime
 ------------------------------------

 After you have created an graph its definition is not immutable.
 You can still add, delete or modify edge definitions and vertex collections.

-### Extend the edge definitions
+### Extend the Edge Definitions

-Add another edge definition to the graph
+Add another edge definition to the graph:

 `graph._extendEdgeDefinitions(edgeDefinition)`

+- `edgeDefinition` (object):
+  The relation definition to extend the graph

 Extends the edge definitions of a graph.
 If an orphan collection is used in this edge definition, it will be removed from the orphanage.
 If the edge collection of the edge definition to add is already used in the graph or used in a different graph with different *from* and/or *to* collections an error is thrown.

-**Parameters**

-* edgeDefinition (required) The relation definition to extend the graph

 **Examples**

 {% arangoshexample examplevar="examplevar" script="script" result="result" %}
     @startDocuBlockInline general_graph__extendEdgeDefinitions
     @EXAMPLE_ARANGOSH_OUTPUT{general_graph__extendEdgeDefinitions}
       var graph_module = require("@arangodb/general-graph")